HParklab/IFUM/README.md

 ### Input Data

-To run IEFFEUM, you must provide one of the following as input:
+To run IFUM, you must provide one of the following as input:

 1.  **A FASTA File (`.fasta`)**: A file containing the amino acid sequences of your proteins.
 If you use this option, the script will automatically use ESMFold to predict the 3D structures.
     ```